suizokukan/watersteg/README.md

         $ watersteg.py --help
         $ watersteg.py --source IMG_4280.JPG --passphrase="secret phrase" --message="Hello !"

+        If you want to check what's written in your steghide'd image :
+        $ steghide extract -sf picture_steghide.jpg

+        NB : the destination path must exist.

 #  transformations :

         (1) the original image is resized, watermarked and steghide'd.

+                o function transform1__r400_wm_s()
-                (resize 400x... + watermark + steghide)
+                o (resize 400x... + watermark + steghide)

-                The watermark is a text added at several places on the image.
+                o the watermark is a text added at several places on the image.

-                new file name : FILENAME__TRANS1
+                o new file name : FILENAME__TRANS1

         (2) the original image is steghide'd.

+                o function transform2__steghide()
-                new file name : FILENAME__TRANS2
+                o new file name : FILENAME__TRANS2

 #   arguments :

   -h, --help            show this help message and exit